 - Despite having superior weapons and military equipment, the USA and the South Vietnam authorities were defeated by the determined Viet Cong.
 This was because of the Viet Cong’s better knowledge of the region’s geography.

-- In 1970, USA tried to rout the Viet Cong’s supply bases in Laos and Cambodia virtually escalating the war into the neighbouring countries.
+- In 1970, the USA tried to rout the Viet Cong’s supply bases in Laos and Cambodia virtually escalating the war into the neighbouring countries.
 This move was also condemned by many in the USA and worldwide.

 - In 1973, the Paris Peace Accords were signed which led to a ceasefire and the peaceful exchange of prisoners of war.